 Instruction to ax editor: please make the following text changes on P74L01 in Clause 26.3.2:

 The format of the HE MU PPDU is defined as in Figure 26-2 (HE MU PPDU format).
-This format is used for MU transmission that is not a response of a Trigger frame.
+This format is used for transmission to one or more users that is not a response of a Trigger frame.
 An HE-SIG-B field is present in this format.